Vegan marathon meal plan – Tuesday

 This vegan take on the classic English breakfast boasts vegan sausages with mushrooms, tomatoes, scrambled tofu and baked beans.

-Pearl barley adds texture and bite to this salad packed with butternut squash, broccoli, red onion and olives.
+Quinoa and lentils add texture, bite and protein to this salad packed with butternut squash, red onion, rocket and tahini.

 Spicy roast chickpeas